Members

 Christiane von Stutterheim

-Christiane von Stutterheim holds a full professorship for German Linguistics at the Institute of German as a Foreign Philology, Heidelberg University.
+Christiane von Stutterheim is a Senior professor the Institute of German as a Foreign Philology, Heidelberg University.
 Her main research interests lie in the fields of language typology, the relation between language and cognition and psycholinguistics of language production and acquisition.

 Danny Dirker